 If a dispenser error message is present in the transaction logs, the transaction is already marked as 'redeemed' and is unable to be attempted a second time.
 Therefore, you may reconcile with the customer by manually refunding the equivalent undispensed amount in crypto or fiat.

-For a full report on the transaction status, export the transaction spreadsheets and consult both the cash-out-txs and cash-out-actions, the latter of which records the dispense events including the amount of successfully dispensed notes from each cassette for particular transactions.
+For a full report on the transaction status, export the transactions' spreadsheets and consult both the export-cash-out and export-out-actions, the latter of which records the dispense events including the amount of successfully dispensed notes from each cassette for particular transactions.